RitataLU/ATACgraph/README.md

   other_peak      Other seq peak bed
-  ATAC_name       name for ATAC peak otherPeak_name  name for other peak overPeak        name for overlap peak
+  ATAC_name       name for ATAC peak otherPeak_name  name for other peak overPeak        name for overlapping peak

 optional arguments:
   -h, --help      show this help message and exit